zsofiasomlai/pbx-group-security/content/challenges/security/SC-BB-bug-bounties.md

 skills      : Security Research
 ---

-For the bug-bounties rewards that you received:
+Tell us about bug-bounty rewards you've received:

- - How did you found them?
+ - How did you find them?
  - How did you report them?
- - Did you wrote tests/Pocs for them? (that the developers could use to replicate the issue)
+ - Did you write tests/PoCs that the developers could use to replicate the issue?